 ICC NTA, LLC is an industry expert in formaldehyde and formaldehyde testing.
-Approved by CARB and the EPA as a third party certifier and testing lab, ICC NTA offers a single-source solution for all formaldehyde testing, inspection, certification, evaluation, and follow-up services.
-ICC NTA is qualified and certified to provide the following range of services for manufacturers who require TSCA Title VI and/or CARB compliancy:
+Approved by CARB and the EPA as a third-party certifier and testing lab, ICC NTA offers a single-source solution for all formaldehyde testing, inspection, certification, evaluation, and follow-up services.
+ICC NTA is qualified and certified to provide the following range of services for manufacturers who require TSCA Title VI and/or CARB compliance:

 - CARB/TSCA Title VI certification and labeling

 - Product testing for formaldehyde emissions in composite wood products manufactured for US consumers